Morgan Stanley

 What did you learn today from Andre Iguodala?
 Send us your thoughts at CarlaPod@morganstanley.com.
 We would love to hear from you.
 Subscribe to Access and Opportunity on Apple podcast or wherever you listen.
 Thanks for coming along!

-Carla speaks with investor and three-time NBA champion Andre Iguodala about becoming a venture partner at the Catalyst Fund, which focuses on investing in companies founded by African American, Hispanic and women entrepreneurs.
+Carla speaks with investor and four-time NBA champion Andre Iguodala about becoming a venture partner at the Catalyst Fund in 2020, which focuses on investing in companies founded by African American, Hispanic and women entrepreneurs.

-In this episode, Iguodala takes us back to how he got started in investing, the importance of surrounding yourself with smart, experienced people and how his work with the Catalyst Fund is helping African American, Hispanic and women entrepreneurs secure funding they need for growth and more innovation.
+In this encore episode, originally published in 2021, Iguodala takes us back to how he got started in investing, the importance of surrounding yourself with smart, experienced people and how his work with the Catalyst Fund is helping African American, Hispanic and women entrepreneurs secure funding they need for growth and more innovation.